Garrett Hedlund

-Garrett John Hedlund (born September 3, 1984) is an American actor.
-His films include Troy (2004), Friday Night Lights (2004), Four Brothers (2005), Eragon (2006), Death Sentence (2007), Tron: Legacy (2010), Country Strong (2010), On the Road (2012), Inside Llewyn Davis (2013), Unbroken (2014), Pan (2015), Mudbound (2017) and Triple Frontier (2019).
+Garrett John Hedlund (born September 3, 1984) is an American actor and musician.
+His films include Troy (2004), Friday Night Lights (2004), Four Brothers (2005), Eragon (2006), Death Sentence (2007), Tron: Legacy (2010), Country Strong (2010), On the Road (2012), Inside Llewyn Davis (2013), Unbroken (2014), Pan (2015), Mudbound (2017), Triple Frontier (2019), and The Marsh King's Daughter (2023).

 Early life

 Garrett John Hedlund was born on September 3, 1984, in Roseau, Minnesota, to Kristine Anne (née Yanish) and Robert Martin Hedlund.
 His father is of Swedish descent and his mother is of Norwegian and German descent.
 He is the youngest of three children, with a brother, Nathaniel, and a sister, Amanda.

-Hedlund was raised on a remote beef cattle farm near the small town of Wannaska, Minnesota in the Scandinavian diaspora.
+Hedlund was raised on a remote beef cattle farm near the small town of Wannaska, Minnesota, in the Scandinavian diaspora.

 In the 9th grade, he moved to live with his mother in Arizona.
 From an early age, he has had a great fondness for reading.
 During his school years he participated in ice hockey, track and field, wrestling, and American football.
 In Arizona he saved his tips from working as a waiter to pay for lessons with acting coach Jean Fowler, with whom he worked on speeches and script material.

 Six months after graduating from Horizon High School, he moved to Los Angeles.

 Career

 2003–2009: Early work and breakthrough

 In 2003, Hedlund moved to Los Angeles to pursue his acting career.
 As a teenager, Hedlund modeled for L.L.
-Bean and Teen Magazine.
+Bean and Teen magazine.

-At the age of nineteen, Hedlund made his debut in his first feature film playing Patroclus who was the younger cousin of Achilles played by Brad Pitt in the mythological epic adventure war drama Troy, directed by Wolfgang Petersen.
+At the age of nineteen, Hedlund made his debut in his first feature film playing Patroclus, younger cousin of Achilles played by Brad Pitt in the mythological epic adventure war drama Troy, directed by Wolfgang Petersen.
 The film was released on May 14, 2004.

 That same year, he also co-starred with Billy Bob Thornton, Amber Heard and Tim McGraw as Don Billingsley in the 2004 sports drama Friday Night Lights, where McGraw played his abusive father.
 In 2005, he co-starred with Mark Wahlberg, Tyrese Gibson and André Benjamin in the crime drama Four Brothers as Jack Mercer.

-He co-starred with Ed Speleers, Jeremy Irons, Djimon Hounsou and John Malkovich in the fantasy-adventure film Eragon as Murtagh Morzansson.
+He co-starred with Ed Speleers, Jeremy Irons, Djimon Hounsou and John Malkovich in the fantasy / adventure film Eragon as Murtagh Morzansson.
 This 20th Century Fox film is an international co-production between United States, United Kingdom and Hungary.
 In October 2006, it was announced that the actors from the Eragon film would lend their voices to the game adaptation.
 Hedlund lends his image and voice to his character Murtagh in the video game Eragon.

-In 2007, he co-starred with Lindsay Lohan, Jane Fonda and Felicity Huffman in the comedy Georgia Rule, directed by Garry Marshall.
+In 2007, he co-starred with Lindsay Lohan, Jane Fonda and Cary Elwes in the comedy Georgia Rule, directed by Garry Marshall.
 That same year, he co-starred with Kevin Bacon in the crime thriller Death Sentence, directed by James Wan.
 In this film Hedlund plays the main villain Billy Darley.